List of Fist of the North Star characters: Juza

 Juza of the Clouds (雲のジュウザ, Kumo no Jūza) is the childhood rival of Raoh and a martial art prodigy who uses a self-styled martial art (我流の拳, Garyū no Ken) that suits his free-spirited personality.
-A childhood friend of Yulia, Juza was deeply in love with Yuria, however his dreams of such a relationship were shattered when he learned that he was actually the older half-brother of Yuria (being conceived from an extramarital affair).
+A childhood friend of Yuria, Juza was deeply in love with Yuria, however his dreams of such a relationship were shattered when he learned that he was actually the older half-brother of Yuria (being conceived from an extramarital affair).
 Afterwards, Juza began living a care-free life of promiscuity and wandered the land fighting opponents alone, indifferent to the cause of the other Goshasei until he learns the true identity of the Last Nanto General.
 Juza challenges Raoh to a fight and manages to stall him for a while by stealing his steed, Kokuoh, but is eventually defeated in one of Raoh's most grueling battles.
 Juza states during the fight that his body moves 'by will alone', and this is true; despite supposedly being killed by Raoh, his lifeless body pulls itself upright and manages to wound Raoh with a single punch before falling to a final blow.
 Humbled by Juza's courage, Raoh orders his men to give Juza a respectful burial.

 Juza was voiced by Yoshito Yasuhara in the original TV series and by Keiji Fujiwara and Shintaro Asanuma in the Ten no Haō anime.
 Mark Laskowski voices Juza in the English dub of Legends of the Dark King.

-Fudoh
+Fudo

-Fudoh of the Mountains (山のフドウ, Yama no Fudō) is a giant warrior who uses his huge size and brute strength to crush his enemies.
-Fudoh was once a ruthless bandit known as Fudoh the Ogre (悪鬼のフドウ, Akki no Fudō), whose presence terrified a young Raoh when he invaded the Hokuto Shinken dojo at one point.
-However, a young Yuria stood up to Fudoh's rampage and taught him the value of life.
-Fudoh became a gentle giant, and later began raising several orphaned children as a foster father.
-Fudoh befriends Kenshiro and his companions in order to lead them to the Nanto Capital, and eventually reveals the Last General's true identity to Ken.
-Raoh later challenges Fudoh in order to overcome his fear against Ken.
+Fudo of the Mountains (山のフドウ, Yama no Fudō) is a giant warrior who uses his huge size and brute strength to crush his enemies.
+Fudo was once a ruthless bandit known as Fudo the Ogre (悪鬼のフドウ, Akki no Fudō), whose presence terrified a young Raoh when he invaded the Hokuto Shinken dojo at one point.
+However, a young Yuria stood up to Fudo's rampage and taught him the value of life.
+Fudo became a gentle giant, and later began raising several orphaned children as a foster father.
+Fudo befriends Kenshiro and his companions in order to lead them to the Nanto Capital, and eventually reveals the Last General's true identity to Ken.
+Raoh later challenges Fudo in order to overcome his fear against Ken.
 In order to cast off his fears, Raoh draws a line behind him, and insists that if he steps backwards over the line, his troops are to kill him for his cowardice.
-Despite heavy injuries during the fight, Fudoh manages to make Raoh step back, but Raoh's men impale Fudoh with several large lances and arrows, mortally wounding him.
+Despite heavy injuries during the fight, Fudo manages to make Raoh step back, but Raoh's men impale Fudo with several large lances and arrows, mortally wounding him.
 The injuries soon kill him.
-Enraged by the actions of his own men, Raoh turns and angrily states that it was he who should have been killed, not Fudoh.
+Enraged by the actions of his own men, Raoh turns and angrily states that it was he who should have been killed, not Fudo.
 He then sends his entire army running in fear.

-Fudoh was voiced by Shōzō Iizuka in the TV series and Daisuke Gōri in the Shin Kyūseishu Densetsu series.
+Fudo was voiced by Shōzō Iizuka in the TV series and Daisuke Gōri in the Shin Kyūseishu Densetsu series.